Renovation Contractor in Oshawa & Durham Region

-In Durham Region, an unauthorized suite can result in fines, voided home insurance, and a forced closure order with as little as 24 hours notice — a legal suite is an insurable, rentable asset that adds documented value to your property on title.
+And an illegal one can bite hard.
+In Durham Region it can mean fines, home insurance that won't pay a claim, and a forced closure order with as little as 24 hours notice.
+Do it right and it flips completely: a legal suite is insurable, rentable, and adds documented value to your property on title.

-Most urban residential lots in Durham Region can now add a basement suite without applying for rezoning or facing lengthy public hearings.
+Most urban lots in Durham can now add a basement suite without a rezoning application or long public hearings — the step that used to eat up months is gone.

-Municipalities cannot require more than one parking space per additional unit or set minimum floor areas that would make a basement suite unfeasible.
+Your town can't demand more than one parking space per added unit, and can't set floor-size minimums that would quietly make a suite impossible.

 Every legal suite Cornerstone builds meets the 2024 Ontario Building Code.
-These are the hard numbers — the minimums that every inspector checks before issuing your occupancy permit.
+These aren't red tape — they're the safety minimums every inspector checks before signing your occupancy permit, and the reason your suite is safe to live in and legal to rent.

 Minimum vertical clearances for all habitable spaces in a legal secondary suite.